 As I said before, orange vinaigrette is so easy to make and might be the best vinaigrette you’ve ever had!
 If you’re new to making your own dressing, this is a good jumping off place.

-Absolutely!
-I wanted to keep this recipe simple but adding a bit of zest will up the orange flavor for sure.
+- I wanted to keep this recipe simple but adding 1-2 teaspoons of orange zest will up the orange flavor.
 Just don’t add too much or it can become bitter.

 Serving suggestions